AArnott/Nerdbank.MessagePack/README.md

 * Primitive msgpack reader and writer APIs for low-level scenarios.
 * Author custom converters for advanced scenarios.
 * Security mitigations for stack overflows.
+* Optionally serialize your custom types as arrays of bvalues instead of maps of names and value for more compact representation and even higher performance.

 ### Potential future features